Tech-at-DU/INT-1.1-AND-INT-2.1-Fall-Intensive/README.md

 Seniors
 - Achieve 2 of 3 objectives on your APPROVED project proposal
 - Pitch your project during the Friday pitch session

-## Make School Course Policies

-- [Program Learning Outcomes](https://make.sc/program-learning-outcomes) - What you will achieve after finishing Make School, all courses are designed around these outcomes.
-- [Grading System](https://make.sc/grading-system) - How grading is done at Make School
-- [Diversity and Inclusion Statement](https://make.sc/diversity-and-inclusion-statement) - Learn about Diversity and Inclusion at Make School
-- [Academic Honesty](https://make.sc/academic-honesty-policy) - Our policies around plagerism, cheating, and other forms of academic misconduct
-- [Attendance Policy](https://make.sc/attendance-policy) - What we expect from you in terms of attendance for all classes at Make School
-- [Course Credit Policy](https://make.sc/course-credit-policy) - Our policy for how you obtain credit for your courses
-- [Disability Services (Academic Accommodations)](https://make.sc/disability-services) - Services and accommodations we provide for students
-- [Student Handbook](https://make.sc/student-handbook) - Guidelines, policies, and resources for all Make School students